jonashackt/rabbitmq-microk8s/README.md

 brew install ubuntu/microk8s/microk8s
 ```

 On MacOS MicroK8s is based on [Multipass](https://multipass.run/), which manages and runs Ubuntu VMs on every OS' native hypervisor (for Mac this is QEMU and HyperKit).
-So the next command will prompt you to download Multipass:
+So the next command will prompt you to download & install Multipass:

 ```shell
 microk8s install